Hi Amel, can you tell us more about yourself and how you landed in Singapore?

 - When women hold 25% of decision-making roles, it generates 4% higher cash flow returns on investment than the overall MSCI All Country World Index (ACWI)

-– when women make up half of the senior managers, companies produced 10% higher cash flow returns on investment than the MSCI ACWI (credit Suisse survey)
+- When women make up half of the senior managers, companies produced 10% higher cash flow returns on investment than the MSCI ACWI (credit Suisse survey)

-– Organizations with the most gender-diverse leadership teams were more likely to outperform on profitability (21%) and value creation (27%) –
+- Organizations with the most gender-diverse leadership teams were more likely to outperform on profitability (21%) and value creation (27%) – (McKinsey, Delivering through diversity)

 So stop complaining and let’s do it!
 Yes we can!!